gragland/chatgpt-chrome-extension/README.md

 4. Select your local `chatgpt-chrome-extension/extension` directory

 You'll now see "Ask ChatGPT" if you right click in any text input or content editable area.

+## Troubleshooting

+If ChatGPT is taking a very long time to respond or not responding at all then it could mean that their servers are currently overloaded.
+You can confirm this by going to [chat.openai.com/chat](https://chat.openai.com/chat) and seeing whether their website works directly.

 ## Plugins